PSL1068H - Advanced Topics: Molecular Basis of Behaviour

 LI Topic 3: Persistent Pain

 Students need not have a strong background in all topics covered.
 In fact, one of the major goals of the course is to broaden the interdisciplinary background of the participants.

-Final written report will be a 2500-word mini-review and critique on an assigned paper; due at the end of the course.
+The written report will be a 2-page mini-review and critique on an assigned paper.
+Students will be expected to incorporate knowledge gained during the class.